pat-liu/ENM3440-HW3/README.md

 ## Introduction

 Wave energy is an innovative and up and coming energy source, that can directly target global warming as a renewable resource.
-Such energy is harvested in wave farms, and is a complicated process due to the complex hydrodynamic interacations betewen wave energy converters (known as WECs).
+Such energy is harvested in wave farms, and is a complicated process due to the complex hydrodynamic interactions betewen wave energy converters (known as WECs).
 In this blog, we attempt to predict the approximate total power output given the configuration of an array of 49 WECs using different models.

 The email exchange that reiterates and confirms this problem statement can be found below.